Is it for me?

 On the next page, you can contact me to book an assessment session.
 In that meeting, we will explore the reasons for you seeking therapy at this time, what you hope to achieve from it and then some practical matters concerning, for example, confidentiality, boundaries, expectations, times, holidays, and the fee.
 As well as any other questions you may have.

-I charge the same for the assessment as for a regular session.
-A session lasts for 50 minutes, and the baseline fee is £60 per session.
-This is based on a sliding scale, so a person on a salary of up to £25,000 would pay £60, and this increases by £5 per session for every £5,000 salary increment.
+The assessment fee is the same as for a regular session.
+A session lasts for 50 minutes, and the baseline fee is £60.
+This is measured on a sliding scale, so a person on an annual salary of up to £25,000 would pay £60, and this increases by £5 per session for every £5,000 salary increment.

-20% of my practice is a low fee.
+A sliding scale enables the practice to provide 20% low or no fee.
 If you are low waged or unemployed, please contact me directly for further information.